hvzick/Pixel-Cart/README.md

 ### Adding Items to Cart

 1. Browse the photo gallery
-2. Click "Add to Cart" button on any photo card
+2. Click "Buy" button on any photo card
-3. A toast notification confirms the item was added
+3. A toast notification confirms the item was added to cart

 ### Viewing Cart